ajbonner/mage-resque/README.md

 To actually process the queue and run background jobs, Mage Resque provides a job runner in the shell directory.
 To start it run the following command from your terminal.

     $ php shell/resque.php --daemon

+### Running Unit Tests
+Mage Resque comes bundled with a Unit Test Suite.
+This suite serves as a regression safety net and as rough documentation on the use the module.
+To execute the tests you will need to install Mage Resque's development dependencies.

+    $ composer.phar install --dev

+If you have ran _composer.phar install_, you will need to delete composer.lock and the vendor directory, then re-run install with the --dev argument.

+To run the tests, in the magento root directory, issue the following command from your terminal.

+    $ phpunit -c vendor/ajbonner/mage-resque/tests/phpunit.xml